 any proof, even if elementary ray tracing procedures for image formation by

 a positive lens (position, magnification) are always presented and sometimes

 illustrated in detail.

 A good reason is that anybody attempting to re-start from Mr.

-times to use this well-know large format photographic rule in practice.
+would have hard times to use this well-know large format photographic rule